SteamDatabase/FileDetectionRuleSets/descriptions/SDK.Discord.md

-[**Discord**](https://discord.com/rich-presence) is a VoIP, instant messaging and digital distribution platform designed for creating communities.
+[**Discord**](https://discord.com/rich-presence) is a VoIP, instant messaging, and digital distribution platform designed for creating communities.
 Discord GameSDK is primarily used to provide rich presence (extra information in "Now Playing").